 After the budget has been approved, tax bills are sent to taxpayers.
-Property tax is based on the value (ad valorem) of real The estate. process determining property value for purposes is called property assessment.
-The available inventory is inspection by appointment before the tentative assessment roll is filed.
+Property tax is based on the value (ad valorem) of real The estate. process determining property value for purposes is called The property assessment. available inventory is inspection by appointment before the tentative assessment roll is filed.
 Property is valued as of Taxable Status Date (March 1 for the county, January 1 for the city).
-Property owners who disagree with the value assigned during the tentative roll may file Board of grievance.
-A Assessment Review (BAR) hears grievances for each municipality.
+Property owners who disagree with the value assigned during the tentative roll may file a grievance.
+A Board of Assessment Review (BAR) hears grievances for each municipality.

 During the BAR hearing, the BAR meets with the property owner while the assessor is present.
 The owner and the assessor present evidence to support their position on the value of the property.
-The BAR then meets without the assessor or the propertyowner present.
-The BAR may maintain or lower the assessment to a specific degree mav not raise assessment.
+The BAR then meets without the assessor or the property owner present.
+The BAR may maintain or lower the assessment to a specific degree but may not raise the assessment.
 Property owners who disagree with the decision by the BAR may file for Small Claims Assessment Review.

-Figure 7.2 Mean Effective Property Tax Rates on Owner-Occupied Housing, 2014
+Figure 7.2 Median Property Taxes Paid on Owner-Occupied Housing by County, 2021

-Source: Tax Foundation, 2014 Report
+Source: Tax Foundation